 I am not sure what I hiked in before I started wearing KÜHL clothing.
 I think about it sometimes, and I truly can’t remember.
-Did I wear running shorts in the summer?
-Jeans in the winter and fall?
+Did I wear women’s running shorts in the summer?
+Women’s jeans in the winter and fall?
 Leggings?
 I have no idea.

 Spending pretty much the entirety of the past two weekends in my Kendra Shorts, I wonder how I did it.
 How did I survive without the stretch, the moisture-wicking material, and the pockets?
 I hope I never have to find out again.

 Shorts are a tricky thing to purchase as a woman.
 You want something flattering but functional.
 Having bigger hips or thighs can making finding something comfortable a challenge, and the older you get, the more you want women’s shorts that are a “reasonable” length – whatever that means for you.